superluminar-io/workshop/content/cleanup/_index.md

 # Clean up AWS resources

 In this workshop, we created some resources in your account, if you no longer want to use these resources, you need to delete them.
-You can delete the resources using one of the options:
+You can delete the resources using one of the options below:

 1. Delete the stack instances using the AWS management console.
 Please follow steps below:
     1. Open the AWS management console and navigate to the AWS CloudFormation service.